Everything we know about Oppo’s first foldable phone

 On the other hand, a user named Panda Calvo has uploaded to Weibo what appears to be an actual photo of the deployed device.
 On the screen we can see some of its specifications.
 The most disappointing thing is that the Oppo Find N would come with a Snapdragon 888 processor instead of a Snapdragon 8 Gen 1 last generation.
 The flexible display would feature a 120Hz refresh rate and LTPO technology to save battery life.

-It remains to be seen how Oppo solves the ColorOS “foldable” interface to take advantage of the size of the screen, and how the device’s resistance compares to Samsung’s alternative which is three generations ahead of you (unless we count the Oppo X 2021 rollable).
+It remains to be seen how Oppo solves the ColorOS “foldable” interface to take advantage of the screen size, and how the device’s resistance compares to Samsung’s alternative that is three generations ahead of it (unless we count the Oppo X 2021 rollable).